BEI DATA

 BEI’s Inland Reach

 The Black Equity Fund’s grantees are at the front lines of improving the Black experience across the region.
-Click, zoom and drag within the maps to view the areas Black Population centers and the organizations that support them.
+Click, zoom and drag within the map to view the areas Black Population centers and the organizations that support them.

 Coachella Valley

-With each passing year, the Coachella Valley is becoming more diverse.Organizations such as the Brothers of the Desert, the Palm Springs Black History Committee and the Palm Springs Women’s Jazz and Blues Association are working daily to serve the cultural, historical, and safe haven needs of the area’s growing Black community.
+With each passing year, the Coachella Valley is becoming more diverse.
+Organizations such as the Brothers of the Desert, the Palm Springs Black History Committee and the Palm Springs Women’s Jazz and Blues Association are working daily to serve the cultural, historical, and safe haven needs of the area’s growing Black community.

 High Desert